What is ngrok and what is it used for?

 1. Visit this link (ngrok website) and click on “Download for windows”.
 You will get a zip file downloaded.

-2. Move the downloaded zip to a favorite location and extract it.
+2. Move the downloaded zip to a favourite location and extract it.
 Inside the folder from the extraction, you will see a small executable file,

 3. Double-click on the ngrok file.
 It will open a